m4a1fox/behat-test/new_readme.md

 ### How to configure ###

 1. Download the source from this repository
-2. Edit the index.php file, and add the following information *Replace YourAPIKey with your Paykickstart API key, located in your Platform Settings* *Change the campaign id to your actual campaign id that you want to display license keys for*
+2. Edit the index.php file, and add the following information.
+    *Replace YourAPIKey with your Paykickstart API key, located in your Platform Settings* *Change the campaign id to your actual campaign id that you want to display license keys for*